Exhibition Survey – To participate, click here

 “This is another way for the new Museum to learn how to best meet the needs of our growing audiences,” says Museum of the White Mountains Director Dr. Catherine Amidon.
 “Not only will people be able to see the touring exhibition in various sites and online, but they will be asked to share feedback online.
 Though technology, user-generated feedback and even content will help us to shape the second exhibition.
 This is the kind of interactive experience that will help make the history, culture and environmental legacy of the region more personal and immediate for participants.”

 The exhibition includes topics like the connection of a geologic event such as a landslide and how that precipitates activities like hiking, downhill and backcountry skiing, modern day rock and ice climbing.
 It also explains the impact of climate change on the region, and the science behind the formation and eventual destruction of the Old Man of the Mountains.

 “We talk a lot in New Hampshire about of our love of the White Mountains; if you’re a hiker, a skier, climber, this exhibition will take that passion and bring it to another level and explore why we have the mountains that we have,” notes Garlick.
 “It allows people to take their love for the outdoors and explore them in a deeper way—to make those connections and have a deeper understanding of the mountains themselves.”

-After the March 28 – May 28 display at the Weather Discovery Center, To the Extremes will appear as a traveling exhibit around New Hampshire as an outreach project of the Museum of the White Mountains.
+After its run at the Weather Discovery Center, To the Extremes will appear as a traveling exhibit around New Hampshire as an outreach project of the Museum of the White Mountains.